tianyimasf/deep-learning-pytorch/README.md

 ## Content Map

 - practical-deep-learning-for-coders:
     - 19_learner_tianyimasf.ipynb: the 19 chapter of practical deep learning for coders that build a cnn and learner class from pure python and tensor.
+- p1ch4:
+    - Notebooks that load and manipulate image, volumetric, tabular, time series, text, video and audio data.